xelvhk/php-lessons/README.md

 This repository contains my solutions to practical problems in the course.
 The solutions have been tested and are correct.

 ## Content:
-- Trimming function;
+- Trimming function
-- Leap year detection function;
+- Leap year detection function
-- URL normalizing function;
+- URL normalizing function
 - Simple calculator
 - Checking arguments for substr function
 - Сase inversion